-6.3.4.1 Avoid subdivision and development that would degrade the important qualities of the landscape character and amenity, particularly where there is no or little capacity to absorb change.
-6.3.4.2 Recognise that large parts of the District's Outstanding Natural Landscapes include working farms and accept that viable farming involves activities which may modify the landscape, providing the guality and character of the Outstanding Natural Landscape is not adversely affected.

-6.3.4.3 Have regard to adverse effects on landscape character, and visual amenity values as viewed from public places, with emphasis on views from formed roads.

-6.3.4.4 The landscape character and amenity values of the Outstanding Natural Landscape are a significant intrinsic, economic and recreational resource, such that large scale renewable electricity generation or new large scale mineral extraction development proposals including windfarm or hydro energy generation are not likely to be compatible with the Outstanding Natural Landscapes of the District.
+- 6.3.4.1 Avoid subdivision and development that would degrade the important qualities of the landscape character and amenity, particularly where there is no or little capacity to absorb change. - 6.3.4.2 Recognise that large parts of the District's Outstanding Natural Landscapes include working farms and accept that viable farming involves activities which may modify the landscape, providing the guality and character of the Outstanding Natural Landscape is not adversely affected. - 6.3.4.3 Have regard to adverse effects on landscape character, and visual amenity values as viewed from public places, with emphasis on views from formed roads. - 6.3.4.4 The landscape character and amenity values of the Outstanding Natural Landscape are a significant intrinsic, economic and recreational resource, such that large scale renewable electricity generation or new large-scale mineral extraction development proposals including windfarm or hydro energy generation are not likely to be compatible with the Outstanding Natural Landscapes of the District.

-Efficiency & Effectiveness ^(a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) The requested LDRZ will be excluded from the ONL or Rural Landscapes classifications.
-The requested LDRZ falls outside of the ONF of the Shotover River gorge.
-Land suitable for residential development will be underutilised with little landscape benefit.
-ONE of Rural Edhascapes classifications. be under unised with little landscape benefit.
+Diotriot.
+Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) The requested LDRZ will be excluded from the The ONF of Peninsula Hill is protected from The character of the area, will change Land suitable for residential development will ONL or ONF classifications. inappropriate development. discretely. be underutilised with little landscape benefit.